Page 1: Biography

 Novelist, short-story writer, soldier, editor, publisher, critic

-This biography, written by Keith Ovenden, was first published in the Dictionary of New Zealand Biography in 2000, and updated in March, 2006.
+This biography, written by Keith Ovenden, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in March, 2006.

 Daniel Marcus Davin was born in Invercargill on 1 September 1913, the second son and fourth child of Mary Magdalene Sullivan and her husband, Patrick Davin, a railway guard.
 His parents were working-class Irish Catholics, and Dan grew up immersed in their culture: its love of language, story-telling and song, its religious faith, family life and belief in hard work, its fondness for drink, wit and conviviality.